cylc/cylc-admin/docs/proposal-rose-suite-run.md

 arguments with the default being `$PWD`.
 * We could also consider using an option rather than an argument.

-For all commands which have been replaced (run, restart, hold, register,etc) we will replace them with (hidden, not listed in CLI help) commands which simply report what commands should be used in their place.
+For all commands which have been replaced (run, restart, register,etc) we will replace them with (hidden, not listed in CLI help) commands which simply report what commands should be used in their place.